Adrian Klimczak

-Adrian Klimczak (born 26 July 1997) is a Polish professional footballer who plays as a left-back for II liga club Olimpia Grudziądz.
+Adrian Klimczak (born 26 July 1997) is a Polish professional footballer who plays as a left-back for IV liga Warmia-Masuria club Stomil Olsztyn.

 Career

 ŁKS Łódź

 On 19 December 2018, ŁKS Łódź announced the signing of Klimczak on a contract until 2021.

 Wieczysta Kraków

 On 9 June 2022, Klimczak moved to III liga side Wieczysta Kraków on a three-year deal.
 He left the club by mutual consent on 1 September 2023.

 Chrobry Głogów

 After spending over five months without a club, on 15 February 2024 Klimczak joined Chrobry Głogów until the end of the season, with a one-year extension option.

 Olimpia Grudziądz

 On 29 August 2024, Klimczak re-joined Olimpia Grudziądz, returning to the club after a six-year absence.

+Stomil Olsztyn

+On 4 August 2026, Klimczak signed a one-year deal with IV liga Warmia-Masuria side Stomil Olsztyn.